ankitwal/ssm-tester/README.md

 4. Write some tests
     ```go
        t.Run("TestAppInstanceCanConnectToImportantEndpoint", func(t *testing.T) {
-           // 4.1 create a new test with a custom test command - this example uses curl
+           // 4.1 create a new test with a custom test command
-           // please ensure your target instances have curl installed
+           // this example uses curl, it relies on your target instances having curl installed
-           testCase := tester.NewShellTestCase("curl https://www.importantendpoint.com --connect-timeout 2", true)
+           testCase := tester.NewShellTestCase("curl https://www.importantendpoint.com --max-time=2", true)

            // 4.2 specify the ec2 instance to target for the test
            target := tester.NewTagNameTarget(terraform.Output(t, terraformOptions, "app_instance_name_tag"))